tanoManzo/notes/DNABERT-2.md

 DNA sequences consist of 4 unique nucleotide bases: A, T, C, and G. A majority of genome language models [Ji et al., 2021; Lopez et al., 2023] utilize the k-mer tokenization technique, in which each contiguous k-length genome segment is considered as a token.
 During tokenization, a sliding window with window size k and stride t is employed to convert the original genome sequence into a series of k-mers.

 ![[Pasted image 20240116101815.png]]

+To prevent the entire leakage of a masked token, at least k − 1 tokens on its left and right sides in total must be masked, which explains why Ji et al. [2021] opt to mask a continuous span of k tokens.
+Furthermore, to guarantee no leakage of a masked token, at least k tokens on both sides must be masked.

+If the search space is undesirably reduced due to information leakage, the model only needs to differentiate between a limited number of options.
+This results in poor sample efficiency, as the model may not be sufficiently challenged to learn the underlying patterns in the data.